-This graph is presenting the build up of tasks on a board over time.
+This graph presents the build up of tasks your board over time.

-The horizontal line is showing the time passed, while the vertical line indicates the amount of tasks in different columns / workflow stages.
+The horizontal line shows the time passed, while the vertical line indicates the amount of tasks in different columns / workflow stages.

-Each column is signaled by a different color.
+Each column is signalled by a different color.

-Naturally, the bottom band, representing the rightmost column - which usually is for "done" work, will always be growing higher, since the completed work is always building up, so more and more tasks need to be represented here.
+Naturally, the bottom band, representing the rightmost column - which usually is for done work, will always be growing higher, for as long as completed work keeps building up.

-This is why the diagram is usually in a shape of a rising slope.
+That’s why the diagram usually takes shape of a rising slope.

-Ideally, you should be looking for the team to achieve an evenly looking "in progress" band, as this would suggest that work is being completed at a constant pace.
+Ideally, you should be looking for the team to achieve an evenly looking in progress band, as that would suggest work being completed at a constant pace.

-As soon as you begin to notice that the "in progress" bar displays jumps, ditches and general unevenness - this is a sign, that work is not being completed, tasks get stuck and work piles up in preceding columns as a result, with top bands getting wider.
+As soon as you begin noticing that the in progress bar displays jumps, ditches and general unevenness - that’s a sign, that work is not being completed, tasks get stuck and work piles up in preceding columns as a result, with top bands getting wider.

-The CFD is also a great tool for finding out when extra help can be of use - when you notice that the bands representing "to do" types of columns are getting wider, despite the "doing" bands progressing evenly - you may need to consider hiring extras to help with the workload.
+The CFD is also a great tool for finding out when extra help can be of use - if you notice that bands representing to do types of columns are getting wider, despite the doing bands progressing evenly - you may need to consider hiring extra team members to help with the workload.

 You can also zoom in on a particular time-frame by simply highlighting in with the mouse cursor.